qiqi304/MSLAN/README.md

 # MSLAN
- 🔥 This repository is the official implementation corresponding to our submission to *The Visual Computer*.
+ 🔥 This repository is the official implementation corresponding to our submission to *Pattern Analysis and Applications*.
 Please cite our paper if you use this code.

 ## 📌 Overview